 - Decrease GHGs emitted through product use by 25 percent by 2030.

-- Increase the energy efficiency of half our products by 2020.
+- Increase the energy efficiency of half products sold by 2020.

 The above goals are illustrative examples only and by no means the only goal style that could be submitted as part of Project Gigaton – you’ll need to determine the scope, timeline and type of goal that makes sense for your company and products.
 After submitting a goal using the button below, you’ll be asked to report on your progress annually so the impact can be recognized and attributed toward the Project Gigaton one gigaton reduction target.

-1. Energy use of the baseline product, which should be calculated as follows:
+Energy saved per unit is the difference between the lifetime energy use of the less efficient and more efficient product unit(s), which should be calculated as follows:

 Please note, the “baseline product” must be the product generation immediately preceding the “more efficient” product.

-Please note, the “more efficient” product can only contribute emissions reductions to Project Gigaton for five years following its retail date, after which we will consider it business as usual for purposes of Project Gigaton.
+Please note, sales of the “more efficient” product can only be reported to Project Gigaton for five years following its retail date, after which we will consider it business as usual for purposes of Project Gigaton.

 By offering more energy-efficient products, companies can help customers lower the greenhouse gas emissions associated with enjoying those products.
 There are other product innovations that can provide emissions reduction benefits for the customer, including circular-design products or programs that help customers divert products from landfills toward reuse, refurbishment or recycling.
 Because much of this work is cutting edge, methods used to calculate the emissions impact of such innovations may need to be developed.
 If you believe you have an emissions-reducing product or service that should be counted toward Project Gigaton but isn’t covered by the energy-efficient products methodology, please tell us about it by contacting email@example.com.